dgaydukov/cert-aws/sa/files/sa.md

 * build transactional system (based on `insert/update/delete` records from one table do some operation in another)
 * log/audit/aggregate data
 * replicate data to another regions for query purpose using [cross-region replication Library](https://github.com/awslabs/dynamodb-cross-region-library)
+If you need search capabilities you can use Streams + lambda + ElasticSearch.
+When new record is added, streams would fire a lambda, which would add a record + index to elasticSearch.
 Plz note that you should use global tables for cross-region replication.
 Don't use this library.
 * update elasticache (so your cache would be always updated to latest state of db)
 * in case your app need to know about all updates